 A Lt.
 Cushing and his troops relentlessly pursue Cochise, about whom Cushing had been making disparaging remarks.
 Juh and his warriors ambush and kill him in the Whetstone Mountains, about a half-hour drive northeast of Sonoita (Wine Country).

-After a dozen years of guerrilla warfare against the Americans, Cochise concludes a peace treaty with General Oliver Howard.
-Howard, with the full authority of the United States government, grants Cochise and his people a permanent reservation in the Dragoon Mountains of Southeastern Arizona, a small portion of their ancestral homeland.
+After a decade of guerrilla warfare against the Americans, Cochise concludes a peace treaty with General Oliver Howard.
+Howard, with the full authority of the United States government, grants Cochise and his people a huge permanent reservation in Southeastern Arizona.
+Now Cochise's people can stay in their ancestral homeland.

-Moreover, as a critical aspect of the treaty, Howard names as agent the only White Man Cochise trusts, Tom Jeffords.
-By this treaty, the U.S. military will have no presence in or authority over the new reservation.
-A resigned Cochise relocates his people.
+Moreover, as a critical aspect of the accord, Howard agrees to name as the new reservation agent the only White Man Cochise trusts, Tom Jeffords.
+By this "gentleman's agreement", the U.S. military will have no presence in or authority over the new reservation.
+The Americans and Chiricahuas are now at peace.